 - Check that the operating system user who is trying to establish the connection can access all required files etc. on the client node.

-UNIX + VMS: Check that the operating system user has read access to the
+Linux + VMS: Check that the operating system user has read access to the

 SQLHOSTSfile on the client machine.